Common envelope jets supernova r-process yields can reproduce $\rm [Eu/Fe]$ abundance evolution in the Galaxy: The numerical scheme

 The time-metallicity evolution of r-process elements depends strongly on the typical delay time from star formation to r-process nucleosynthesis by the events.
 For CEJSNe, this delay is mostly due to the time it takes to form the RSG-NS binary system, as the timescale of the CEE is much shorter.
 This delay time resembles the typical time to form a binary NS system since they both depend mainly on the stellar evolution time of massive stars (few to tens of $\Myr$; e.g., \citealt{Crowtheretal2012}).
 However, since the merger of the NSs is driven by radiation of gravitational waves, the additional delay until the merger is usually much longer (tens of $\Myr$ to millions of $\Gyr$; e.g., \citealt{BeniaminiPiran2019}).
 According to \cite{GrichenerSoker2019b} the typical delay time from star formation to r-process enrichment by CEJSNe is $t_{\rm d} \simeq 10-30\Myr$.

 To find the europium time evolution in the Milky-Way (MW) due to CEJSNe we estimate the europium mass from a single event.
 The total mass of r-process yield per one CEJSN r-process event is $\rm 0.01-0.03 M_{\rm \odot}$ \citep{GrichenerSoker2019a}.
 We assume the solar abundance distribution of r-process elements.
 According to table 2 in \cite{Coteetal2018} the ratio of the mass fraction of europium to the total mass fraction of r-process elements in the solar r-process residuals is $\simeq 10^{-3}$.
 Therefore, for the CEJSN r-process yield estimated in \cite{GrichenerSoker2019a} the europium mass that one typical CEJSN event forms is $M_{\rm Eu} \simeq 1 \times \rm 10^{-5} - 3 \times10^{-5} M_{\rm \odot}$.
+From the population synthesis study performed by \cite{Schroderetal2020} we estimate the rate of CEJSNe with a NS companion to be about $300 \rm Gpc^{-3}\yr^{-1}$.